 One reason that we cannot find simple answers to questions of responsibility is that it is a concept that is difficult to pin down.
 While responsibility can and should permeate through the whole firm and should underpin and influence every business action, it runs the risk of being perceived as something that is difficult to grasp and less concrete than other aspects of doing business.

 Because of the far-reaching yet sometimes hazy nature of responsibility and responsible leadership, business leaders often find themselves faced with an initial and key challenge: how to define what responsible leadership really is.
 The problem is that the term can appear vague and mean different things to different people.
-How can you become a responsible leader without having a clear definition of responsible behaviour to guide you?
+How can you become a responsible leader without having a clear definition of responsible behavior to guide you?

 So what is Responsible Leadership?

 Theoretical thoughts as well as asking managers facing these challenges of the 21st century revealed common themes.
 Managers questioned about the role of responsible leadership in business firms tend to agree on a series of common aspects.
-These aspects also reflect what scholars increasingly consider responsible leadership to be in today’s globalised business environment.
+These aspects also reflect what scholars increasingly consider responsible leadership to be in today’s globalized business environment.

 In a very basic sense, responsible leadership can be defined as the management of a corporation’s interactions with society aimed at addressing the corporation’s various stakeholder concerns and contributing to the multiple bottom lines of economic, social and environmental performance.
 The leader is thereby the one who enables and moderates interactions with the various stakeholders of the company.